-Tesla says new Autopilot would likely have prevented fatality
+Tesla's Musk says new Autopilot likely would have prevented death

 Musk said the update, which will be available within a week or two through an "over-the-air" software update, would rely foremost on radar to give Tesla's electric luxury cars a better sense of what is around them and when to brake.

-New restrictions of Autopilot 8.0 are a nod to widespread concerns that autopilot lulled users into a false sense of security through its "hands-off" driving.
-The updated system now will temporarily prevent drivers from using the system if they fail to respond to audible warnings to take back control of the car.
+New restrictions of Autopilot 8.0 are a nod to widespread concerns that the system lulled users into a false sense of security through its "hands-off" driving capability.
+The updated system now will temporarily prevent drivers from using the system if they do not respond to audible warnings to take back control of the car.

-"We're making much more effective use of radar," Musk told journalists on a call.
+"We're making much more effective use of radar," Musk told journalists on a phone call.
 "It will be a dramatic improvement in the safety of the system done entirely through software."

 Tesla's Autopilot, introduced in October, has been the focus of intense scrutiny since it was revealed in July that a Tesla Model S driver, Joshua Brown, was killed while using the technology in a May 7 collision with a truck in Florida.

 The National Highway Traffic Safety Administration (NHTSA) has been investigating Tesla's Autopilot system since June because of the fatal accident.
-The agency said it had been briefed on the changes by Tesla.
+The agency had been briefed on the changes by Tesla and would review them, spokesman Bryan Thomas said.

-"NHTSA will review those changes," spokesman Bryan Thomas said of the new version of Autopilot.
 He declined to offer an update on the Tesla investigation.

 Musk said it was "very likely" the improved Autopilot would have prevented the death of Brown, whose car sped into the trailer of a truck crossing a highway, but he cautioned that the update "doesn't mean perfect safety."